 The cigarette tax in Utah is $1.70 per pack of 20.
-That is the 21st-highest cigarette tax in the country.
+That is the 24th highest cigarette tax in the country.
 Revenue from the tax is partially used to fund the state’s tobacco prevention and cessation program.

 Utah Alcohol Tax

 Alcohol taxes in Utah are among the highest in the country.
-Taxes on liquor total $12.75 per gallon (or $2.55 on a fifth of liquor), sixth-highest in the nation.
-Taxes on beer total 41 cents per gallon (about 4 cents per 12 ounce beer), 13th-highest in the country.
+Taxes on liquor total $12.75 per gallon – that's $2.55 on a fifth of liquor – which is the sixth-highest rate in the nation.
+Taxes on beer total 41 cents per gallon, or about 4 cents per 12 ounce beer.
+That’s 13th-highest in the country.

 Utah Gas Tax

 Both regular and diesel gasoline in Utah are taxed at a rate of 29.41 cents per gallon.
 That is the 26th-highest rate in the country.
-It would cost a typical driver around $175 dollars a year, assuming 15,000 miles per year with a car that averages 25 miles per gallon.
+It would cost a typical driver around $175 dollars a year, assuming he or she drove 15,000 miles per year in a car that averages 25 miles per gallon.